 - Greasy and sometimes matted hair at the base of the tail

-- Missing hair at the base of the tail
+- Missing hair at the surface of the base of the tail

 - Blackheads (comedones) on the skin at the base of the tail